h2oai/wave/website/blog/2021-02-19-ml-release.md

         q.client.initialized = True
 ```

-For every other call we need to update the stat card and we are done:
+For every other call, we need to update the stat card and we are done:

 ```py
         ...